cortezjl/MyWorkWeek/DesignDocuments/userStories.md

 ### View Time Off Requests
 As any user, I want to be able to search for any time off requests I have made.

+### Note:
+None of these User, Schedule or Time Off Requests will allow for data to be deleted.

+I want to retain all historical information.
+Since this is used for a small business, volume will grow over time, but dates on the various areas will be used to retrieve date needed such as only active users for the schedule.